andthum/hpc_submit_scripts/lmod/README.rst

 This directory contains predefined bash scripts that can be used to load specific modules to get access to specific software.
-Note that the scripts must be sourced with :bash:`source path/to/the/script.sh` to make the modules available in the parent shell.
+Note that the scripts must be sourced with :bash:`source path/to/the/script.sh` to make the modules available in the current shell.

     * :bash:`palma`:  Bash scripts that load modules on the Palma2 HPC cluster of the University of Münster, ordered into subdirectories